OfficeDev/open-xml-docs/docs/general/how-to-copy-the-contents-of-an-open-xml-package-part-to-a-document-part-in-a-dif.md

 --------------------------------------------------------------------------------
 ## Getting a WordprocessingDocument Object
-To open an existing document, instantiate the [WordprocessingDocument](/dotnet/api/documentformat.openxml.packaging.wordprocessingdocument) class as shown in the following two **using** statements.
+To open an existing document, instantiate the <xref:DocumentFormat.OpenXml.Packaging.WordprocessingDocument> class as shown in the following two **using** statements.
 In the same statement, you open the word processing file with the specified file name by using the [Open](/dotnet/api/documentformat.openxml.packaging.wordprocessingdocument.open) method, with the Boolean parameter.